veilm/rethread/README.md

 ## userscripts

 Use `rethread scripts` to manage Greasemonkey-style userscripts per profile.
-Scripts are saved under `$XDG_DATA_HOME/rethread/PROFILE/scripts/<id>.user.js` and are loaded whenever the browser starts.
+Scripts live under `$XDG_DATA_HOME/rethread/PROFILE/scripts/<id>.user.js`.
+They are only active for the current browser session unless you call `rethread scripts add` again after restarting (the CLI keeps the files around so you can re-register them later).

 ```
 # add or replace a script (reads stdin)